MAKE A GIFT BUY TICKETS MAP

 VENICE BIENNALE EPHEMERA COLLECTION

-The Clark houses one of the most distinguished art research libraries in the country, with more than 296,000 volumes in over 130 languages.
+The Clark houses one of the most distinguished art research libraries in the country, with over 300,000 volumes in more than 130 languages.
 From its opening in 1962 the library has grown and changed over the years to accommodate teaching spaces, visual resources, new programs and initiatives, and a never-ending array of new technologies (in addition, of course, to its growing collection of books), always striving to meet the needs of our valued students, scholars, staff, researchers, and visitors.

 LIBRARY CATALOG